-- Why pretend to be something you're not?
+Why pretend to be something you're not?
 If you love cheap beers, hot dogs and bleacher seats, OWN IT.
+Is fine dining and fancy dressing more your thing?
+OWN IT.
+Great brands are built on authenticity.
 Don't waste your time trying to be something you're not looking for who you think you "should" be with.
-Great brands are built on authenticity.

 Self Love Is The Best Love

 In order to know who you want to attract you need to really know yourself.
 Nothing is worse than a brand who doesn’t really get what makes them awesome.

 Imagine picking up your Valentine only to find an insecure mess or an overcompensating ego.

 Own what makes you awesome and be okay with what makes you not so awesome.
 You can only do so much.

 If you’ve been in the wrong client relationships, now is the time to finally sever ties.

 When the right client comes along, you will be ready to jump in with enthusiasm.
 This transformation won’t happen overnight, but to get the right client it’s worth the hard work.